talent beats hard work

 2) Commit To The Process

-When you are truly committed to the process, you understand that some days will be amazing and some days will be unremarkable.
+A true commitment to the process means some days will be amazing, and some will be unremarkable.

 Conclusion